Downloads

 Anil K. Attili, MD

 is a board certified radiologist and Clinical Professor in the Department of Radiology, Division of Cardiothoracic Imaging at the University of Michigan.
 He has a joint appointment at the Veterans Administration Hospital Ann Arbor where he serves as the director of Cardiovascular Radiology.
 Dr. Attili’s areas of expertise and clinical interests include Cardiac CT for Coronary Artery disease and Structural Heart disease, Cardiac MR evaluation of Ischemic Heart Disease, Cardiomyopathies and Congenital Heart Disease, HRCT evaluation of Interstitial Lung Disease, Lung Cancer Screening.
-He is a nationally recongized speaker on these topics.
+He is a nationally recognized speaker on these topics.

 You may contact Dr. Attili with your questions and comments at aattili@med.umich.edu.

-Day 4 - Lecture 1:
+Thu - Lecture 1:

 After reviewing pertinent liver anatomy, UC San Deigo School of Medicine Body Imaging Division chief, Robert M. Marks, MD, FSAR, reviews the techniques and contrast agents used in liver imaging and how to utilize these images to diagnose benign liver lesions.
-Areas covered include deposition disease, cystic lesions, including benign cyst, polycystic and fibropolycystic liver disease, biliary hamartomas, Caroli’s disease, and biliary abscess, as well as hemangioma, focal nodular hyperplasia, hepatic adenoma, and angiomyolipoma.
+Areas covered include deposition disease, cystic lesions, including benign cyst, polycystic and fibropolycystic liver disease, biliary hamartomas, Caroli’s disease, and biliary abscess, as well as hemangioma,

 51 mins